If you buy something through a link on this page, we may earn a small commission. How this works.

 Barberries have been used to treat diarrhea for centuries.

-In fact, one of the oldest human studies on berberine found that it was effective at treating diarrhea caused by infections from certain bacteria, including E. coli (
+In fact, one of the oldest human studies on berberine found that it treated diarrhea caused by infections from certain bacteria, including E. coli (

 Furthermore, one study in 196 adults with diarrhea-predominant irritable bowel syndrome (IBS-D) found taking 800 mg of berberine hydrochloride per day significantly decreased the frequency of diarrhea and the urgent need to defecate, compared with a placebo (